AideenM12/Joyce-English-School-MS4/README.md

 ## Deployment
 This project was developed using [Gitpod IDE](https://gitpod.io) and pushed to Github using the in-built terminal.
 However, because Github can only host static websites it was necessary to deploy this project to Heroku because it is a compatible hosting platform for a back-end focused site like Joyce English School.
 The master branch of this repository is the most current version and has been used for the deployed version of the site.

-The Code Institiue student template was used to create this project.
+The Code Institute student template was used to create this project.

 [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template)